Xen0byte/har-viewer/README.md

    - Option 2: Open a file from a remote url
 3. Analyze your file

 _If you want to install this software in your own environment checkout [this](./docs/installation.md)._
 _If you don't know how to generate `.har` files, see [here](./docs/generate.md)._

 ## Roadmap

+- Refactor Shell
+- Support adding filters via query parameters

 See the [open issues](https://github.com/develerik/har-viewer/issues) for a list of proposed features (and known issues).